luke-lite/luke-lite.github.io/_posts/2022-01-23-solving-for-primes-in-python.md

 True
 ```

-It's a small change, but it efectively halves the number of calculations when solving for a prime number, which becomes exponentially more efficient as the numbers get larger and larger.
+It's a small change, but it effectively halves the number of calculations when solving for a prime number, which becomes exponentially more efficient as the numbers get larger and larger.

 The method above works well when determining if a given number `x` is prime, but what if we want to find all the prime numbers up to a given number `x`?
 In this instance, if `x=20`, we want a function that will return all primes: 2, 3, 5, 7, 11, 13, 17, 19.